JetBrains/intellij-sdk-docs/topics/tutorials/editor_basics/coordinates_system.md

 ## Editor Coordinate Systems
 When a `Document` is opened, the `Editor` assigns an internal, zero-based coordinate system to lines and columns in the `Document`.
 The first line in a `Document` and the first character in each line are assigned the zero position.
-Every character in a `Document` is assigned an [_Offset_](#caret-offset), which is a zero-based count of the characters from the beginning of the file to that character.
+Every character in a `Document` is assigned an [Offset](#caret-offset), which is a zero-based count of the characters from the beginning of the file to that character.
 These [LogicalPosition](#caret-logical-position) coordinates are used to describe the line and column number for a caret position.
 Note that the Logical Position coordinate system is different from the editor UI, which is one-based rather than zero-based.